CDSoft/ypp/README.md

 The file format (extension) must be in `render`, after the `%o` tag (e.g.: `%o.png`).

+To avoid useless regenerations, a `.meta` file is created in the same directory than the image.
+This file contains image information (source of the image, ypp parameters…).
+The image is regenerated only if this information changes.
+The `--meta` option can be used to save meta files in a different directory.

 If the program requires a specific input file extension, it can be specified in `render`, after the `%i` tag (e.g.: `%i.xyz`).